Regene27/IMS_Java/README.md

 ### 6. Exception Handling

 #### Error Handling for when Sale Order amount is larger than Inventory Stock
+In this context, exception handling is used to manage a potential InsufficientStockException.
+The try block contains the code that may potentially throw an exception.
+It involves processing sale items, checking stock availability, and updating the inventory.
+Inside the try block, if the stock for a particular product is insufficient (product.getStock() < item.getAmount()), an InsufficientStockException is thrown.
+This is done using the throw new InsufficientStockException("Not enough stock for " + item.getName()); statement.
+The catch block immediately follows the try block and specifies how to handle the exception if it occurs.
+In this case, it catches an InsufficientStockException.
+If an InsufficientStockException is caught, the catch block executes, printing an error message (System.out.println("Error: " + e.getMessage());).
+Additionally, the return; statement indicates that the method should exit after handling the exception.

 ```java
        try {